schananas/practical-reactor/README.md

 ## How to run?

 - Navigate to chapter and exercise
-- Do the changes required in the exercise
+- Implement the changes required in the exercise
 - Run the test
 - If test passes, you are done with the exercise!

 ![](run.gif)

 ### Are you stuck?
-Are you stuck?
 Sometimes it gets hard to find the right answer.
 Just a nudge might help.
-While in `exercises/` folder you can execute `mvn hint:{name_of_execrice}` and it will offer help how to solve execrice without giving out full solution.
+While in `exercises` folder you can execute `mvn hint:{name_of_exercise}` and it will offer help how to solve exercise without giving out full solution.
+Read exercise requirements carefully, often there is a hint in there too.

 ![](hints.gif)

 ## Still stuck? (in progress)
 Hints are just a nudge to steer you in the right direction.
-If you are just stuck and can' solve the exercise, or you want to compare your solution with authors solution navigate to `/solutions` branch.
+If you are just stuck and can' solve the exercise, or you want to compare your solution with authors solution navigate to `solutions` branch.

 Created with :heart: by [schananas](https://github.com/schananas)